 What is the Nutritional Value of Plums?

-As mentioned earlier, eating plums during pregnancy can be very beneficial to both the mother and the fetus as these fruits are high in nutritional value
+As mentioned earlier, eating plums during pregnancy can be very beneficial for both the mother and the fetus.
+These fruits are rich in essential nutrients like calcium, phosphorus, and carbohydrates, which are advantageous for the expectant mother.

 Here are the nutritional facts of plums (2).